EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    ```console
    dapr run --app-id finecollectionservice --app-port 5001 --dapr-http-port 3501 --dapr-grpc-port 50001 --components-path ../dapr/components dotnet run
    ```

-   > Notice that you specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use RabbitMQ for pub/sub.

 1. Open a **new** terminal window in VS Code and change the current folder to `src/TrafficControlService`.